 When Should Employers Decide to Secure Denial of Unemployment Benefits

-It is almost certain that the state agency is going to ensure the denial of unemployment benefits in cases when no sufficient length or earnings exist in the employee file.
+It is almost certain that the state agency will ensure the denial of unemployment benefits in cases when no sufficient length or earnings exist in the employee file.
 When it comes to determining the cause of separation or establishing other grounds for denial, things may not be that easy.
-This is where the employer needs to show special adeptness and decide to react to claims filed on grounds they believe are not justified.
+The employer must show special adeptness and decide to react to claims filed on grounds they believe are unjustified.

 Employee Quit Without Good Cause